fade03/CS143-Compiler/README.md

 ```

 ## PA3J
+The grammar of COOL language has been given in [cool-manual.pdf](handouts/cool-manual.pdf), so all we need to focus on is precedence and error-handing.
+Besides, do not worry that our own parser and the standard parser output the different line number.

 First of all, if you didn't use the virtual machine given by teacher, you should install the `CUP` in your own machine:
 ```
 > apt-get install cup